Vertical Hydroponic Gardens

 Do vertical hydroponic garden systems work?

 There’s lots of benefits to using a vertical hydroponic garden to grow your herbs, vegetables & fruits.
 Many customers will be able to generate greater yields from your plants in a smaller space because of the stacking nature of the vertical garden tower.
 If you’re space is limited or you’re interested in urban farming you’ll be impressed by the results these vertical hydroponic systems generate over and above traditional herb & vegetable gardens.
-We’re confident that you’ll find that these are the best hydroponic towers Australia has to offer.
+In our opinion our vertical gardens will outperform a aeroponic tower garden every time and we’re confident that you’ll find that these are the best hydroponic towers Australia has to offer.

 How does a vertical hydroponic system work?